Regulations

 8.3.2 If entry registration is received after the pre registration closing date or on the day of competition then a one off fee of £20 will be charged in addition to any other fees due.
 (Acceptance of any late registration will be conditional of space in relevant race/s being available)

-8.4.1 Entry fees for the Team Sprint for Men will be £60 per team and £40 per team for the Women's event.
+8.4.1 Entry fees for the men's and women's Team Sprint will be £60 per team.
 This can be paid and entered any time up to 24 hours before the relevant event taking place.
 Anyone pre-entering a team may change the composition of the team up to the entry deadline.

 8.4.2 Entry fees for the men’s and women's team pursuit will be £80 per team.
 This can be paid and entries made up to 24 hours before the event.
 Any pre entries may be changed up to the entry deadline.